 Modified AGI limit for traditional IRA contributions.
-For 2021, if you are covered by a retirement plan at work, your deduction for contributions to a traditional IRA is reduced (phased out) if your modified AGI is:
+For 2022, if you are covered by a retirement plan at work, your deduction for contributions to a traditional IRA is reduced (phased out) if your modified AGI is:

-- More than \$105,000 but less than \$125,000 for a married couple filing a joint return or a qualifying widow(er), - More than \$66,000 but less than \$76,000 for a single individual or head of household, or

-Less than \$10,000 for a married individual filing a separate return.
+- More than \$109,000 but less than \$129,000 for a married couple filing a joint return or a qualifying surviving spouse, - More than \$68,000 but less than \$78,000 for a single individual or head of house-hold, or - Less than \$10,000 for a married individual filing a separate return.

-If you either live with your spouse or file a joint return, and your spouse is covered by a retirement plan at work but you aren't, your deduction is phased out if your modified AGI is more than \$198,000 but less than \$208,000.
-If your modified AGI is \$208,000 or more, you can't take a deduction for contributions to a traditional IRA.
+If you either live with your spouse or file a joint return, and your spouse is covered by a retirement plan at work but you aren't, your deduction is phased out if your modified AGI is more than \$204,000 but less than \$214,000.
+If your modified AGI is \$214,000 or more, you can't take a deduction for contributions to a traditional IRA.
 See How Much Can You Deduct in Pub.
 590-A, Contributions to Individual Retirement Arrangements (IRAs).

 Modified AGI limit for Roth IRA contributions.
-For 2021, your Roth IRA contribution limit is reduced (phased out) in the following situations.
+For 2022, your Roth IRA contribution limit is reduced (phased out) in the following situations.

-- Your filing status is married filing jointly or qualifying widow(er) and your modified AGI is at least \$198,000.
-You can't make a Roth IRA contribution if your modified AGI is \$208,000 or more. - Your filing status is single, head of household, or married filing separately and you didn't live with your spouse at any time in 2021 and your modified AGI is at least \$125,000.
-You can't make a Roth IRA contribution if your modified AGI is \$140,000 or more. - Your filing status is married filing separately, you lived with your spouse at any time during the year, and your modified AGI is more than zero.
+- Your filing status is married filing jointly or qualifying surviving spouse and your modified AGI is at least \$204,000.
+You can't make a Roth IRA contribution if your modified AGI is \$214,000 or more. - Your filing status is single, head of household, or married filing separately and you didn't live with your spouse at any time in 2022 and your modified AGI is at least \$129,000.
+You can't make a Roth IRA contribution if your modified AGI is \$144,000 or more. - Your filing status is married filing separately, you lived with your spouse at any time during the year, and your modified AGI is more than zero.
 You can't make a Roth IRA contribution if your modified AGI is \$10,000 or more.
 See Can You Contribute to a Roth IRA in Pub.
 590-A.

-2022 modified AGI limits.
-You can find information about the 2022 contribution and AGI limits in Pub.
+2023 modified AGI limits.
+You can find information about the 2023 contribution and AGI limits in Pub.
 590-A.